-- Building a Google My Business profile with links to the official website and social media channels.
+- Building a Google Business Profile with links to the official website and social media channels.

 - Creating helpful content on a particular topic on the blog and repurposing it into an email drip delivered through an email marketing platform.